About Compassion Crossing

 Through the International Doula Life Movement, I completed comprehensive training and became a certified end-of-life doula specialist, advance care plan specialist, and grief specialist.
 I also serve as one of their part-time educators, helping develop their continuing education program and instructing several of their courses.

 My approach remains straightforward: I meet people exactly where they are, with no judgment and unconditional love.
 Whether someone is healthy and planning ahead, living with chronic illness, facing terminal illness, or nearing the end of life, I believe that with proper support and guidance, families can navigate these difficult times with greater peace and confidence.
-I’ve learned that the most meaningful care happens when I simply show up with compassion and walk alongside people during their most vulnerable moments.
+I’ve learned that the most meaningful care happens when I serve as your healthcare journey project manager—coordinating all the moving parts while showing up with compassion during your most vulnerable moments.

 What Makes Compassion Crossing Different